anuragjoshi3519/Delhi-University-ScoreCard-Fetcher/readme.md

    _You should know your college code, roll number, and course name (optional) to successfully fetch results_
 3. Check your college code by running:- $ python3 printClgCodes.py
-4. Run 'fetchScoreCard.py' and start fetching:- $ python3 fetchScoreCard.py
+4. Run the program and start fetching:- $ python3 fetchScoreCard.py